mattdw/atompub/README.md

 * `:save-entry`
   * First argument may be either `nil` or an id.
 If it's `nil`, the function should create a new entry.
 If non-nil, it should be treated as the id of the post to be updated.
-  * Second argument is a map of atom fields.
+  * Second argument is a map of atom entry fields.
 It may not contain all the fields you provided.
 It may also contain fields you haven't provided, e.g. `:draft?`.
   * Returns a Ring response in case of error, otherwise an entry map describing the new (saved) entry.

 ## License